FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/_index.md

     "title": "Transfer CFT: Install, update, upgrade or migrate", "linkTitle": "Installation (allOS)",
     "weight": "60"
-}The Transfer CFT installation and migration documentation provides instructions for installing, upgrading, migrating, and deploying your {{< TransferCFT/componentshortname  >}}, and includes the following information:
+}The Transfer CFT installation and migration documentation provides instructions for installing, upgrading, migrating, and deploying your Transfer CFT{{< TransferCFT/componentshortname  >}}, and includes the following information:

 - How to prepare for installation
 - How to install